 This is another destination scoring a Level 1 travel advisory from the CDC’s Level 1 Travel Health Notice for the British island territory.
 As of July 12th, this destination was cleared after they managed to make it through a spike in cases this past April.
 Within two weeks they’ve recorded less than 40 cases and lower than a total of 2,600 cases overall.

 This is one of very few European countries bringing in a Level 1 travel advisory from the State Department.
 Per the last CDC assessment, the country has reported 425,000 cases since the start of the pandemic with a huge downward slope in the spread of the virus since the end of March.

 Just North of Bulgaria, Romania is yet another Level 1 destination for summer travelers.
 Per the State Department, visitors are able to exercise normal precautions with a low level of the virus within the country’s borders being reported by the CDC.
-Since April, they’ve seen a significant decrease in positive cases of the virus despite having report more than one million COVID-19 cases back at the start of the pandemic.
+Since April, they’ve seen a significant decrease in positive cases of the virus despite having reported more than one million COVID-19 cases back at the start of the pandemic.

-In mid-July, the U.S State Department reported that travelers can visit Grenada under standard precautions.
+In mid-July, the U.S. State Department reported that travelers can visit Grenada under standard precautions.
 A low level of COVID-19 has been reported by the CDC with The Spice Isle noting only three cases between July 19 and August 1.
 On July 31st all travelers over the age of 13 are required to be fully vaccinated.

 Another Caribbean island has only reported a dozen COVID-19 cases since July 19th with less than 220 overall.
 They also are testing at Level 1 travel advisories from both the CDC and State Department.
 Dominica has also received the World Travel & Tourism Council’s (WTTC) Safe Travels stamp and is open for visits from both vaccinated and unvaccinated travelers.
-Visitors should note that they’ll need to both submit a health questionnaire along with a negative test result for entry protocols.
+Visitors should note that they’ll need to submit a health questionnaire along with a negative test result for entry protocols.